ananyasarkar7/ananya-portfolio/README.md

-# Portfolio Website - Alisha Sharma
+# Portfolio Website - Ananya Sarkar

 A modern, responsive portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
 This website showcases projects, skills, and personal information in a clean, professional design.